bernie-skipole/webparametrics/docs/index.md

 It needs ssh capability to allow remote access - via keys rather than passwords.

-An MQTT broker service is required on the VPS, listenning on the briged LXD network, as projects are likely to communicate via an mqtt broker.
+An MQTT broker service is required on the VPS, listenning on the bridged LXD network, as projects are likely to communicate via an mqtt broker.

 Include git capability, so projects on github can be easily cloned on the VPS.